 Please Note: Once during the course you will be allowed to have a quiz that you failed to do, for whatever reason, reset.
-Simply ask me and I will do this.
+Simply ask the TA (Deng Zheuyan dengzheyuan@ufl.edu) who will do this.
 ONCE.

 (2) Three Tests